marcusoftnet/marcusoftnet.github.io/_posts/2015-06-15-how-to-add-and-translate-captions-for-your-youtube-video-in--minutes.md

 ---
 layout: post
-title: "How to add and translate subtitles for your YouTube video in 10 minutes"
+title: How to add and translate subtitles for your YouTube video in 10 minutes
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-06-15 08:32:12
 tags:
  - Tools